Lucas-Oliveira-Santana/Rentalx/README.md

 <h1> Rentx, API to rent a car </h1>
-This challenge was developed in Ignite RocketSeat.
+This API was developed in Ignite RocketSeat.

 ## Requirements: